goyek/goyek/README.md

 ---

-⚠️ This README refers to the in-development `v2` version.
+This README refers to the `v2` RC version.
-See the documentation for the latest release on [pkg.go.dev](https://pkg.go.dev/github.com/goyek/goyek).
+See the documentation for the latest stable release on [pkg.go.dev](https://pkg.go.dev/github.com/goyek/goyek).

 ---